HSLdevcom/jore4-ui/README.md

 ## Setting up dependencies for local development

-Run `./start-dependencies.sh` to set up microservices required for local deveopment in docker-compose.
+Run `./start-dependencies.sh` to set up microservices required for local development in docker-compose.
 Script uses Jore4 project's shared docker-compose file defined in [`jore4-flux`](https://github.com/HSLdevcom/jore4-flux#docker-compose) repository.
 Edit `start-dependencies.sh` script if you want to start only certain subset of our microservices.
 For overriding settings defined in base docker-compose file just edit `docker/docker-compose.custom.yml` and run `./start-dependencies.sh` again.
-Docker containers can be stopped gracefully by running `./stop-dependencies.sh` If docker setup seems to be in somehow non-working state, you can remove all containers by running `docker rm --force $(docker ps -aq)` and then start dependencies again.
+If you wish to persist the data in the database, start dependencies with `./start-dependencies.sh --volume` Docker containers can be stopped gracefully by running `./stop-dependencies.sh` If docker setup seems to be in somehow non-working state, you can remove all containers by running `docker rm --force $(docker ps -aq)` and then start dependencies again.